zyang1611/f1_case_study/README.md

 #### **Further Improvement**
 This is a work in progress.
 Next steps will be:
-- To link the output data from this script to Tableau dashboard.
+- To link the output data from this script to a Tableau dashboard.
 - To implement an SVM classifier to select race simulation times and see if improvements to accuracy can be made.